ericdmoore/dynamodb-deno/README.md

 The `chiefbiiko` package is incredible, however, I prefer clarity over convenience.
 It has some of automagically fetching credentials functions, and I leave those to the user's application.
 As shown in the [Usage](#Usage) documentation above; it assumes the user can manage their own credentials, but if that it too dificult, users can recreate a similar experience by leveraging the oother `chiefbiiko` package.

+There have also been some non-material stylistic changes - since I intend to maintain this fork.

 ## API

 ### Contents